Maybe we can thank Billie Eilish or Lady Gaga’s 2019 Oscars look for blue hair trending upwards. But any way you slice it, you can count us in.

 Try a choppy, wispy bob with navy roots and arctic-blue highlights.
 A whimsical, nautical hair clip, of course, is the perfect finishing touch to match the oceanic vibes.

-Looking for something totally eye-catching and unique?
-Let cobalt roots fade into an icy turquoise color.
-The effect is dramatic, and it's worth noting to your stylist that it's opposite of a typical ombré — with a darker color at the root and lighter shades moving down.
+Looking for something eye-catching and unique?
+Let cobalt roots fade into a cotton candy turquoise color.
+The effect is dramatic, and it's worth noting to your stylist that it's the opposite of a typical ombré—with a darker color at the root and lighter shades moving down.

 How do you dye hair blue ombré?

 You'll want to seek professional help so as not to damage your hair but when you do, ask your stylist to concentrate most of the color near the roots for a classic ombré look, which sees a shift from darker roots to lighter ends.
 You can also go the dip-dye ombré route, in which the ends will be the darker portion of the hair.